busecarik/busecarik.github.io/_pages/about.md

   - Supervised by Eugenia Rho
   - Working on using language generation techniques to develop an interactive UI system that assists users in craft- ing online counter-responses against hateful content
   - Wokring on investigating the language of resistance towards government-mandated health practices in COVID

+&nbsp;

 - **Research Assistant (SUSAIL @ Sabanci University)**
   *End-to-end Neural Entity Linking System with Entitypedia and EntityBERT*